piLovr/Cobalt/README.md

       ```java
       var chat = store.findChatByName(name);
       ```
-    - Query a chat by a message inside it
+    - Query a chat by a extendedMessage inside it
       ```java
-      var chat = store.findChatByMessage(message);
+      var chat = store.findChatByMessage(extendedMessage);
       ```
     - Query all chats that match a name
       ```java